 Making “single streamed” window fullscreen may not work

 There are many ways in which apps can make their windows fullscreen.
 Not all work with single window sharing, unfortunately.
 For example when sharing a Safari window with an embedded YouTube video, everything works, but when one makes the YouTube video full screen it will open up a new window (fullscreen one).
 Of course, Single Window Sharing doesn't know about this and will still stream the old window, which is blurred for the fullscreen duration.

 Minimized or hidden windows can’t be streamed

 While sharing a single window, if the window gets minimized, it cannot be streamed anymore.
-On macOS the same behavior happens if the window is hidden (Cmd+H).
+On macOS the same behaviour happens if the window is hidden (Cmd+H).

 SWS may malfunction on Windows 7

 This is a problem on some Windows 7 machines — a single window will be streamed, but if another window overlaps it, that window will be streamed as well.